The advantages and disadvantages of credit cards

 man making notes

-Credit cards are accepted by most retailers and are an accepted form of currency in most countries.
+Credit cards are accepted by most retailers and are an accepted form of payment in most countries.
 However, you should check with your provider before you travel, as there may be charges associated with using them abroad.

 2. Flexible repayment options